Learn Healthy Anxiety Coping Skills To Manage Stress

 Anxiety disorders are essentially extreme stress symptoms that have escalated into mental health conditions.
 Working with a licensed therapist through an online therapy platform like BetterHelp can use anxiety treatments like CBT to help you find healthy ways to manage your stress.
 Parents or caregivers seeking online therapy for children from 12 to 19 can contact TeenCounseling for assistance.

 Recent psychological studies show that online CBT treatment can offer comparable results to in-person therapies.
-Virtual treatments generally cost less and have shorter wait times, making mental health treatment accessible to anyone with an internet connection.
+Virtual treatments generally cost less and have shorter wait times, making mental health treatment available to anyone with an internet connection.
 Many patients said discussing individual information with a therapist was easier due to the additional physical distance.
 Others praised the convenience of receiving treatment from home, making participating in sessions more reliably possible.
 A trusting relationship with your therapist and regular therapy attendance can boost outcomes.

 Takeaway